carbon-language/carbon-lang/docs/design/classes.md

 ### Memory layout

-Carbon will need some way for users to specify the memory layout of `struct` types, such as controlling the packing and alignment for the whole type or individual members.
+Carbon will need some way for users to specify the memory layout of class types, such as controlling the packing and alignment for the whole type or individual members.

 ### No `static` variables